When Bruce Springsteen Went Solo Again With ‘Devils and Dust’

 And then there is “Reno,” which has become a bit of a punchline among some fans.
 It describes, in detail not associated with Springsteen, an encounter with a prostitute where he spends most of the time thinking about someone else.

 Even with the more interesting musical settings, the album doesn’t hold together as well as Tom Joad.
-It’s a fairly strong collection of songs but, like 2014’s High Hopes, Devil’s & Dust lacks the thematic focus expected from Springsteen.
+It’s a fairly strong collection of songs.
+Like 2014’s High Hopes, however, Devil’s & Dust lacks the thematic focus expected from Bruce Springsteen.
 It takes the listener from Iraq to the Southwest to biblical times to the South Bronx to various bedrooms without flowing naturally.